 Transportation service for students is a privilege, not a right.
 Students will be allowed to ride Waverly Community Schools' buses as long as they remain a student in good standing for that purpose.
 A student in good standing is one who follows the rules.
 Students are responsible for maintaining good behavior while riding the school bus.
 Parents should remind their children to follow all the rules listed below and to be a person of responsible character while riding to and from school, on field trips, or any other school-sponsored trip.
-The school bus is considered school property, therefore, all rules that apply to school buildings also apply to school buses.
+The school bus is considered school property, therefore, all rules that apply to school buses.

 - 1. Students are to be at their designated stop in the morning at least five minutes before the bus is to arrive. - 2.
 Students are expected to get on and off at their designated stop. - 3.
 Students may not use their cell phones or other Electronic Communication Devices (ECD's) for anything except listening to music or playing video games.
 Students must wear headphones, or the device must be on silent.
 Students may not call, take pictures or videos, or be on any social media while on the bus.
 Phones are to be kept below the seat back. - 4.
 No excessive noise or rowdy behavior is permissible on the bus.
 Only normal conversation is allowed except when at railroad crossings, red lights, and stop signs.
 At these times there shall be no talking. - 5.
-A student shall immediately take his/her seat upon entering the bus and remain seated in that seat until the bus stops and it is time to getoff. - 6.
+A student shall immediately take his/her seat upon entering the bus and remain seated in that seat until the bus stops and it is time to get off. - 6.
 Head, hands, and feet shall be kept inside the bus at all times. - 7.
 Throwing any article inside the bus or at the bus is strictly prohibited. - 8.
 Students must wait for the bus in an orderly manner and a safe distance off the roadway.
-The bus shall come to a complete stop before students move toward the bus.
+The bus shall come toa complete stop before students move toward the bus.
 Students must not rush or walk between buses when loading or unloading. - 9.
 Lighters, matches, or other igniting devices, as well as smoking on the bus are strictly prohibited. - 10.
 Eating or drinking on the bus will not be allowed. - 11.
-Students shall not use profane or foul language at anytime. - 12.
+Students shall not use profane or foul language at any time. - 12.
 Students shall not deface or damage the bus (i.e., writing or painting inside or outside the bus).
 Anyone guilty of such acts will pay the cost of repairs. - 13.
 Students will not open the emergency door except for emergencies when instructed by the bus driver to do so. - 14.
 Students who must cross the road after being discharged from the school bus can cross only when instructed by the driver. - 15.
-Students are strictly prohibited from acting or talking disrespectfully in any way to the bus driver. - 16.
-Misconduct on buses near the end of the school year that cannot be dealt with during the remainder of the school year will carry over to the beginning of the next school year.
+Students are strictly prohibited from acting or talking disrespectfully in any way to the bus driver.